djgreen25/211008-tech-interview/README.md

 printf("result: %u, code: %s, data: %u\n", result, code == STATUS_SUCCESS ?
 "STATUS_SUCCESS" : "STATUS_ERROR", data); // result=0 (unchanged), code == STATUS_ERROR, data=0 (unchanged)
 ```

-Clone this repo, define the 3 functios above however you see fit to get the tests found in `flip_bits` to pass.
+Define the 3 functions above however you see fit to get the tests found in `flip_bits.c` to pass.
 The tests should be unchanged and there are is a helper function `print_bits` that can print the binary bits of a data buffer for you.
 You can also uncomment the `#define VERBOSE` to print out all of the tests in the `get_bit` tests.

-__Submit your changes via a pull request to this repository.__

-## Checksums

-Write a Markdown file called `checksums.md` answering the following question:

-> What are checksums and what are they useful for?

-__Submit your changes via a pull request to this repository.__

-## Debugging

-Write a Markdown file called `debugging.md` answering the following question:

-> How would you go about locating the cause of a stack overflow or watchdog timer reset?

 __Submit your changes via a pull request to this repository.__